-have a turnover of less than \$20 million for each of the three years.
+have a turnover of less than \$20 million for each of the previous three financial years.
 This includes the turnover of any related bodies corporate.
 If an Australian university or public sector research organisation controls your company, your turnover must be less than \$20 million for each of the last three years.
 Newly established companies are welcome to apply.